 Perfect for an occasion while still relaxed enough to actually enjoy, this dreamy Covent Garden restaurant offers a hit of old-world sophistication.
 Finessed comfort dishes offer thrilling takes on time-honoured combinations, while a beautiful dining room – all crushed velvet banquettes, dark wood, and esoteric artwork – is a fitting place for an evening of amorous banter.

 About as intimate as it gets, this well-guarded secret also happens to be one of the very best – and most down-to-earth – wine bars in the entire city.
-Flickering candelight, snug seating, and affable service from a charming chef-sommelier duo will put anyone at ease; generous pours from a diverse list and chef Nick Bramham’s exceptional cooking helps it stand out amongst its peers.
+Flickering candelight, snug seating, and affable service from a charming chef-sommelier duo will put anyone at ease; generous pours from a diverse list and chef Nick Bramham’s great taste and exceptional cooking helps it stand out amongst its peers.

 Friendly and convivial, this Covent Garden wine bar possesses plenty of atmosphere, with a smooth zinc bar, exposed pendant lamps, and shelves of bottles dominating the interior.
 It can be popular with groups – so perhaps not the best for a high-stakes tryst, but it works well for a casual drink or a second date.
 Notably, all of the wine on the premises comes from female-owned vineyards and producers.

 A beloved Shepherds Bush institution, this wine bar has become a fixture with clued-up locals.
 Downstairs, candlelight and cosiness is a given, with pretty bunches of flowers, chandeliers and rustic wooden furniture offering a great deal of charm; at the more formal upstairs restaurant, expect white table cloths and a relaxed menu of broadly Mediterranean dishes paired to an egalitarian and openminded wine list.